Hailed as one of UK’s all-time classic treats, the Jammie Dodgers are delicious raspberry-flavored biscuits.

 Jammie Dodgers used to contain plum jam for the same reason, but they’re slightly more expensive than apples, which might have motivated the change.

 The raspberry-flavored apple jam makes up 27% of the product, so what else goes into the Jammie Dodgers?
 Here are the ingredients:

 As you can see, there are no animal-based ingredients, although vegans often question certain ingredients like glycerol and palm oil, for different reasons which we’ll discuss below.

 Jammie Dodgers Contain Glycerol

-The reason vegans question glycerol/glycerin is because it can be either animal or plant derived, although it’s also possible to produce glycerol from petrochemicals.
+The reason vegans question glycerol/glycerin is that it can be either animal or plant derived, although it’s also possible to produce glycerol from petrochemicals.

 If plant derived, glycerol probably comes from soybeans, while animal tallow is the common animal source.

-Typically, in food production, glycerol is produced from plant materials, but it’s difficult to be sure, especially when talking about cosmetics, and personal care products.
+In food production, glycerol is typically produced from plant materials, but it’s difficult to be sure, especially when talking about cosmetics and personal care products.